wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 ## The Fibonacci logic in assembly

 There are essentially two parts to the logic in this section that can be seen as:
-- everything before the label `.fib_loop`, which sets up our variable
+- everything between the start of the function up to `.fib_loop`, which sets up our variables
-- everything between the label `.fib_loop` up to `.fib_done`, which runs our loop to completion
+- everything between the label `.fib_loop` up to `.fib_done`, which processes the Fibonacci sequence in a loop

 ### Setting up our variables

 Casting our minds back to the original C source code in [#Some starting knowledge](), we would like to design our assembly code to replicate the C code.
 The C code is similar in design with two sections where a counter and an array are defined, followed by a loop to calculate the Fibonacci number.
 The function assumes `eax` is set with the value for the number of iterations, _n_ and returns the result in the register `ebx`.

 The counter _i_ is relatively simple and the register `ecx` is used for this purpose.

+#### Array memory allocation

 What is less clear is how the array _f_ is allocated and initialised.
 The array requires local memory on the stack as there can be more values than can fit in the registers.
 As a side-note, f the C code were to use `malloc()` to create the array, this would be a slightly different implementation and would allocate space on the heap, and not the stack.